-Title of initiative: New Village Centre

-OVERALL BUDGET: €69.500

-Public funds: €19,500 (Federal State North Rhine-Westphalia), €5000 (City of Höxter), €5000 (local fund) Private fund: €10,000 (competition price money), €25,000 (Archdiocese of Paderborn)

-Construction with own labour (voluntary work)

-Duration: 2016 - 2017
+Title of initiative: New Village Centre OVERALL BUDGET: €69.500 Public funds: €19.500 (Federal State North Rhine-Westphalia), €5000 (City of Höxter), €5000 (local fund) Private fund: €10,000 (competition price money), €25,000 (Archdiocese of Paderborn) Not specified: €5,000 Construction with own labour (voluntary work) Duration: 2016 - 2017

 The parish has also installed a powerful W-LAN for free use.
-Other highlights of the "New Village Centre" include a boules court, an outdoor bookcase, a chess and draughts board.
-Seating areas and an inter-generational meeting place were developed with a "trio of huts" consisting of two barrel and a barbecue hut in the parish garden.
+Other highlights of the "New Village Centre" included a boules court, an outdoor bookcase, a chess and draughts board, seating areas and an inter-generational meeting place was developed with a "trio of huts" consisting of two barrel and a barbecue hut in the parish garden.

 Digital services In Ovenhausen

 2019

-Exploring digital technologies: Based on the experiences gained with setting up and "social village café" running the Ovenhausen, the local parish initiated the development of a project proposal in response to a rural development programme call under LEADER that was jointly run by the districts of Höxter and Lippe.
-Title of initiative: Smart Country Side OVERALL BUDGET: € 1.300.000 EU fund: € 673,000 for Ovenhausen (LEADER) Other public funds (regional): € 420,900 from the Federal State of Northrhine-Westphalia Private fund: € 52,533 Donations: € 153 600 Duration: 2016 - 2019 The digital village platform: As a result of the successful participation in the "Smart Country 2022 Side" light house programme, Ovenhausen successfully applied for a subsequent project under another regional programme relying on LEADER funds.
+Exploring digital technologies: Based on the experiences gained with setting up and running a "social village café" in Ovenhausen, the local parish initiated the development of a project proposal in response to a rural developement programme call LEADER that was jointly run by the districts of Höxter and Lippe.
+Title of initiative: Smart Country Side OVERALL BUDGET: € 1.300.000 EU fund: about€ 673,000 for Ovenhausen (LEADER) Other public funds (regional): about € 420,900 from the Federal State of Northrhine-Westphalia Private fund: € 52,500 To be specified: € 153 600 Duration: 2016 - 2019 The digital village platform: As a result of the successful participation in the "Smart Country 2022 light house project, Side" Ovenhausen successfully applied for a subsequent project.
 Together with 30 other villages in the county of Höxter, the people in Oberhausen further explored the utilisation of digital technologies for their own purposes.
 A "digital learning corner" was set up in the village where the inhabitants were supported to get acquainted with digital technology.
 All inhabitants were supported in learning how to use digital technologies by the voluntary digital experts trained in the previous project.
-A village website was co-created by a software developer team and the villagers, interconnected with the newly developed "Village Broadcast" app.
+Village website was co-created by a software developer team and the villagers, interconnected with the newly developed "Village Broadcast" app.
 In the sense of a digital push service, the app enables every resident to distribute news, ask for support or offer used items throughout the local community.
 Title of initiative: Dorf.Zukunft.Digital (Village.Future .Digital) OVERALL BUDGETt: € 235.331 EU funds: 65% (LEADER) Other public funds: 35% (District) Duration 2019-2022 Together with 26 other villages, Ovenhausen implemented a series of public co-creation events to explore how digital technologies can be used in different areas of daily life to improve the quality of life in the village.
-The aim of the project was to explore the possibilities provided by digitalisation to foster future participation, voluntary neighbourhood help, services for the public and the interconnectivity in villages.
+The aim of the project was to explore the possibilities provided by digitalisation to foster future participation, voluntary work, neighbourly help, services for the public interconnectivity in villages.
 In addition, 12 volunteers from Ovenhausen were trained to pass on newly acquired digital skills to the local community free of charge, especially to teach basic skills of digitalisation to older people.